+The Covid- 19 pandemic and the murder of George Floyd and the subsequent Black Lives Matter protests have forced racism onto the political and social agenda across the globe.
+The problem of racism in H.E. was already evident and will only become more acute as both continue.
 In the past five years, UK Higher Education Institutions (HEIs) have been under increasing public scrutiny for failing to address racial inequalities across the sector.
-Under the new Higher Education and Research Act (2017), universities are required to review all aspects of the educational experience and delivery, including teaching, and will report to the recently formed Office for Students (OfS).
-At the launch event for the OfS in February 2018 Sam Gyimah (former Conservative Universities Minister) heralded this "new" era, with its new regulatory controls, by delivering a speech entitled "A Revolution in Accountability" (Gyimah, 2018).
-The urgency behind such activities appear to show a newfound political energy to improve access to and outcomes in universities, and a social and political concern to advance "race equality" in the UK (e.g., The Race Disparity Audit, 2017/2018).
-This "top down" concern emerges alongside a more vocal and visible set of student demands and campaigns for educational (racial) justice.
-In the same speech, Gyimah candidly acknowledged that "Not a single week goes by without a university story being splashed on the front pages."
-(Gyimah, 2018).
-However, of course, racial inequalities are not new, campaigns for equalities are not new, and legislative and policy interventions are not new.
-Indeed, these changes are taking place some 40 years after legislation to end discrimination was passed in The Race Relations Act (1976) with further Acts following in 2000 and the Equalities Act of 2010.
+Under the new Higher Education and Research Act (2017), universities will be required to review all aspects of the educational experience and delivery including teaching, and will be reporting to the recently formed Office for Students (OfS).
+At the launch event for the OfS in February 2018 Sam Gyimah (former Conservative Universities Minister) heralded this 'new' era, with its new regulatory controls, by delivering a speech entitled 'A Revolution in Accountability' (Gyimah 2018).
+The urgency behind such activities appear to show a new found political energy to improve access to and outcomes in universities, and a social and political concern to advance 'race equality' in the UK (e.g. the Race Disparity Audit 2017/2018).
+This 'top down' concern emerges alongside a more vocal and visible set of student demands and campaigns for educational (racial) justice.
+In the same speech, Gyimah candidly acknowledged that 'Not a single week goes by without a university story being splashed on the front pages.'
+(Gyimah 2018).
+However, of course, racial inequalities are not new, campaigns for equalities are not new, legislative and policy interventions are not new; indeed, these changes are taking place some forty years after legislation to end discrimination was passed in the Race Relations Act (1976) with further Acts following in 2000 and the Equalities Act of 2010.
 In addition, in 2016, the Equality Challenge Unit, now Advance HE introduced a race equality charter mark (REC) which has targeted inequalities for BAME1 staff and students in H.E.

-This paper will explore the consistent failure of HEIs in England to significantly advance "racial and ethnic" equalities (Advance HE's terminology).
-It follows and draws from a long line of work that has engaged issues of racism and inequality in universities (e.g., Ahmed, 2012; Alexander & Arday, 2015; Bhopal & Pitkin, 2018; Johnson et al., 2018; Sian, 2019; Tate & Bagguley, 2016) to argue that the problem is the refusal to take seriously the persistent, long standing disadvantages that BAME people face as a result of differing, interdependent forms of racism within universities-and wider societies.
-To explore this, I examine two key approaches to "the problem of race" in the academy: Anti-racist (AR) initiatives and decolonial (DC) initiatives.
+This paper will explore the consistent failure of HEIs in England2 to significantly advance 'racial and ethnic' equalities (Advance HE's terminology).
+It follows and draws from a long line of work that has engaged issues of racism and inequality in universities (e.g. Ahmed 2012, Alexander and Arday 2015; Tate and Bagguely 2016; Johnson et al 2018; Sian 2019; Bhopal and Pitkin 2020) to argue that the problem is the refusal to take seriously the persistent, long standing disadvantages that BAME people face as a result of differing, interdependent forms of racism within universities - and wider societies.
+To explore this, I examine two key approaches to 'the problem of race' in the academy: Anti-racist (AR) initiatives and decolonial (DC) initiatives.
 I start from the premise that these are fields of politics and knowledge that are unstable and contested, and that these characteristics underpin a lack of clarity in usage, and thus their implications for HE.
-I argue that though the two initiatives are not discrete entities, they currently engage somewhat different approaches to similar questions, focusing on different aspects of educational experiences-that is, the individual as actor in the academy and systems of knowledge production.
-Both are heavily enmeshed in ideas about the impact of and potential for (racialized/ing) identities and subjectivities in education and wider society.
-The focus on identities, while legitimate and understandable - perhaps even essential - can have a limiting effect on radical change given the different ways in which race and ethnicity are experienced and understood across time and place.
-However, identities remain important loci for intervention with political attacks on group and individual positionalities at a time of resurgent populism, nationalism, xenophobia and racism, not only in the UK in the post-Brexit era, but across the globe.
-Contemporary British tensions about race and nation have their roots in the longer political economy of race, racism and imperialism, and fears about sovereignty in light of European federalism (see Virdee & McGeever, 2018), and are exemplary of the continuing present of racializing, colonial thinking in neoliberal, marketized, managerialist higher education.3
+I argue that though the two initiatives are not discrete entities, they currently engage slightly different approaches to similar questions, focusing on somewhat different aspects of educational experiences - that